Supporting Working Forests

 This project will enable forest stewardship and restoration actions on at least 65,000 acres in Oregon and Washington, with influence on a total of 2 million forested acres owned and managed by participating producers.
 Supporting these landowners to implement stewardship practices that restore forest health – such as thinning small-diameter trees and undergrowth while retaining older trees – will benefit their lands and beyond.

 The project will deliver $10 million in incentive payments and technical assistance to at least seven northwestern Tribal Nations and 185 family, community, and nonprofit forest owners.
-Partners estimate that by the end of the five-year project, participating forests will have stored and sequestered an estimated 1.3 million metric tons of CO2 -- equivalent to 290,000 gas-powered vehicles – and supported the sale of more than 130 million board feet of timber.
+Partners estimate that by the end of the five-year project supported the sale of more than 130 million board feet of timber, reduced wildfire risk, and increased clean air, wildlife habitat, and other natural benefits of forests.